 The German Wintersemester (“winter semester”) runs from October to March and constitutes the first half of the academic year.
 Teaching starts around Mid October and ends Mid February.
 The German Sommersemester (inaccurately translated as “summer semester”) runs from April to September and constitutes the second half of the academic year.
 Teaching starts around Mid April and ends Mid July.

 If you encounter problems during the course registration period, please be in touch.

 For Bachelor students of Informatik (computer science), we recommend you take AuD (algorithms and data structures) in your first semester, ISE (introduction to software engineering e.g. SoSy3 or PSWT) in your third semester, and ADAP (advanced design and programming) in your fifth semester.
 This should provide the basics of a Bachelor-level software engineering education.
 If you have an interest in scientific research, you may want to add NYT, our course on performing scientific research.

 For engineering-oriented Bachelor students of Wirtschaftsinformatik, we recommend the same as for Bachelor students of computer science.

-For Master students of Informatik, we recommend you take TEAM (high-performance teamwork, in development) and then AMOS, our course on agile methods with real industry involvement.
+For Master students of Informatik, we recommend you take AMOS, our course on agile methods with real industry involvement.
 Ideally you come in with ADAP capabilities or similar.
-You can also take ARCH, our course on software architecture.
-If interested in the business side of computer science, you may like PROD (software product management) and FLOSS (how open source is changing the industry).
+If youare interested in software as a business, you may like our course COSS on commerical open source (and how open source is changing the industry).